Course Catalog

 5 units

 Explores the relationship between science and pseudoscience from a cognitive psychological perspective, including discussion of collection and selection of data, statistical assessment of data, cognitive illusions, memory distortions, reasoning, and decision-making.
 Also highlights the dissemination of scientific knowledge.
 Satisfies seminar requirement.
-Satisfies comprehensive requirement.
-(Formerly course 134.)
-Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements and course 3 or 100.
-Enrollment restricted to senior psychology and cognitive science majors.
+Satisfies the senior seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements and PSYC 100.
+Enrollment is restricted to senior psychology and cognitive science majors.
 Enrollment limited to 30.

 PSYC 139J